-In previous research we considered the critical behaviour for the $q$-state Potts model with invisible states on a complete graph \cite{Krasnytska16} being interested in the behaviour in the second order phase transition region $1\leq q \leq 2$.
-We observed and calculated two marginal values of $r$ separating regions with different criticality: for small values of $r<r_{c_1}$ the system undergoes only the second order phase transition.
-For large $r>r_{c_2}$ there is only the first order phase transition, and in-between these two regions we observed the coexistence for both phase transitions at different temperatures.
-We have also seen that in the limiting case $q=2$ these two marginal values coincide $r_{c1}=r_{c2}$.
-Then we analyzed the $q=2$-state Potts (Ising) model with invisible states on a scale-free network \cite{Sarkanych19}.
+In the previous research we considered the critical behaviour for the $q$-state Potts model with invisible states on a complete graph \cite{Krasnytska16} being interested in the behaviour in the second order phase transition region $1\leqslant q \leqslant 2$.
+We observed and calculated two marginal values of $r$ separating regions with different criticality: for small values of $r<r_{c1}$ the system undergoes only the second order phase transition.
+For large $r>r_{c2}$, there is only the first order phase transition, while in-between these two regions we observed the coexistence of both phase transitions at different temperatures.
+We have also seen that in the limiting case $q=2$, these two marginal values coincide $r_{c1}=r_{c2}$.
+Then, we analyzed the $q=2$-state Potts (Ising) model with invisible states on a scale-free network \cite{Sarkanych19}.
 Similarly to the complete graph case, there are two marginal dimensions.
-However, on scale-free networks, marginal dimensions are $\lambda-$dependent.
+However, on the scale-free networks, marginal dimensions are $\lambda$-dependent.
 Therefore, it is interesting to see how this effect manifests itself for all values of $q$.
-In order to investigate the effect the two above-mentioned factors have on a phase transition if included simultaneously, in this paper we consider the Potts model with invisible states on an annealed scale-free network.
-For the annealed random networks edges are in thermodynamic equilibrium, thus can fluctuate in time.
-This is not the case for quenched networks, where edges are considered static.
-In this paper we will only consider the annealed networks.
+In order to investigate the effect that the two above-mentioned factors have on a phase transition if included simultaneously, in this paper we consider the Potts model with invisible states on an annealed scale-free network.
+For the annealed random networks, the edges are in thermodynamic equilibrium, and thus can fluctuate in time.
+This is not the case for quenched networks, where the edges are considered static.
+In this paper we consider only the annealed networks.

-The rest of the paper is organised as follows: in Section \ref{II} we shortly describe the Model and the Method used for studies; in Section \ref{III} we present the main results obtained for $1<q<2$ and $q\geq 2$; conclusions are given in Section \ref{IV}.
+The rest of the paper is organised as follows: in section \ref{II} we shortly describe the model and the method used for the study; in section \ref{III} we present the main results obtained for $1<q\leqslant2$ and $q>2$; conclusions are given in section \ref{IV}.

-\section{Model and Method}
+\section{Model and method}